Understanding Common Foundation Issues and How to Fix Them

 Solutions:

-- Larger cracks or those accompanied by shifting walls may require foundation piers, wall anchors, or carbon fiber reinforcement to prevent further movement.
+- Reinforce larger cracks or shifting walls with piers, wall anchors, or carbon fiber

-- Drainage improvements, such as installing gutters and downspouts to direct water away from the foundation, can help prevent future cracks.
+- Improve drainage with gutters and downspouts that direct water away from the foundation

 2. Uneven or Sagging Floors